 By Andrea Wachter, LMFT

-So what does worry do?
-Worry makes our bodies feel as if the circumstance we are worried about are actually happening when in most cases it’s not.
-After experiencing my first big California earthquake, I found myself worrying frequently about there being another one.
+So, what does worry do?
+Worry makes our bodies feel as if the circumstances we’re worried about are actually happening, when in most cases they’re not.
+After experiencing my first big earthquake, I found myself frequently worrying about there being another one.
 Every little jolt, door slam, foot stomp, or thunderstorm sent me into a tizzy.
-Not to mention the quiet times my mind decided to get a jump on things and just plain worry without any evidence whatsoever!
-I realized after a while that if another actual earthquake happened, I wouldn’t have time to worry.
-I would head to the nearest door or react in whatever way I managed to at the time.
+Not to mention the quiet times my mind decided to get a jump on things and just plain worry without any noise or shake whatsoever.
+I realized after a while that if another earthquake actually happened, I wouldn’t have time to worry.
+I’d head to the nearest door or react in whatever way I managed to at the time.
 Worrying now won’t help me then.
-Canned goods and bottled water might.
-So, I began to thank my mind for sharing and trying to anticipate and prepare for every possible future catastrophic quake.
-I began to reassure myself that I was actually safe in the moment.
-And I continued my resolve to spend more time in reality and deal with hard times when they actually arrived, rather than create them in a false attempt to prevent and prepare for them.
+Canned goods, batteries, and bottled water might.
+But not worry.